hashicorp/nomad-guides/application-deployment/redis/README.md

 ```
 Nomad first created an evaulation to determine if a new job needs to be allocated.
 Once the evalaution was confirmed and a scheduler found an appropriate node to place the tasks, an allocation was created and scheduled to a Nomad client (worker node).

-Inspect the status of the job
+Inspect the status of the job:
 ```bash
 vagrant@node1:/vagrant/application-deployment/redis$ nomad status
 ID     Type     Priority  Status   Submit Date